zharley/stack/README.md

 * **countdown**: Counts down a certain number of minutes.
 * **git-auto**: Adds, commits and pushes changes in a git repository in a single command.
 * **mysql-new-app**: Creates a matching database and username, auto-generating a password if desired.
+* **openssl-generate-default**: Outputs a self-signed SSL certificate to */etc/ssl/private* for local development usage.
 * **pomodoro**: Counts down a 25-minute task period followed by a 5-minute break, in perpetuity, an adaptation of the [Pomodoro Technique](http://en.wikipedia.org/wiki/Pomodoro_Technique).
 It optionally logs tasks to a file.
 * **screen-measure**: Uses *scrot* and *imagemagick* to measure on-screen dimensions.
 * **screen-crop**: Snaps a cropped screenshot, outputting to a timestamp-derived filename, then opens the image for editing.